 You can get super-fancy and add photos, text blocks, and lots of other stuff by adding “Layout containers” and “page elements”.
 Play around!

 The bare minimum that is required of each team representative is to add the scores of your CUP League games that are played at home.
 If everyone does this, the standings will always be up to date.
+Feel free to report away game scores if your opponents are not reporting them.

 The games that you are responsible for will be loaded automatically by the League Secretary/Statistician and will appear on your game list.
 However, all games will be assigned a default date and time.
 You can change them as soon as you know the real dates and times, or you can change them afterwards when you know the scores.